Norost/nrfs/Specification/object_store.rst

 * Configuration: configuration values for the filesystem.

-  * Version: The version of the data storage format.
-    Must have the value 0 as of writing.

   * Mirr. count: The amount of mirror volumes.
     Useful to determine how many mirrors should be waited for before allowing writes.